pagkly/Zed/Investopedia4/The Risks and Rewards of a Strategic Alliance.md

 The partnership entails sharing complimentary resources from each partner for the overall benefit of the alliance.

-## Advantages and Disadvantages of a Joint Alliance
+## Advantages and Disadvantages of a [[Joint]] Alliance

-Strategic alliances can be flexible and some of the burdens that a joint venture could include.
+Strategic alliances can be flexible and some of the burdens that a [[Joint|joint]] venture could include.
 The two firms do not need to merge capital and can remain independent of one another.

 A [[strategic alliance]](https://www.investopedia.com/articles/basics/06/themerger.asp) can, however, bring its own risks.
 While the agreement is usually clear for both companies, there may be differences in how the firms conduct business.
 Differences can create conflict.
 Further, if the alliance requires the parties to share proprietary information, there must be trust between the two allies.